chemadh/5GC_PoCs/README.md

 ## Virtualized test environment

 The environment used to deploy the presented PoCs is Proxmox Virtual Environment (PVE), and it has been deployed in two clusters: one compound by 3 local physical machines, and other deployed in two VPS equipment in a public cloud.
 The two environments are configured with a common VXLAN overlay network to share the same L2 networking space.
-Anyway, any other virtualized environment is suitable to build similar examples meanwhile it includes local LAN connectivity between virtualized elements (i.e. OpenStack, virtualBox, etc).
+Anyway, any other virtualized environment is suitable to build similar examples meanwhile it includes L2 IP connectivity between virtualized elements (i.e. OpenStack, virtualBox, etc).

 ## Additional references